Lane Community College

 Lane Community College is a public community college in Eugene, Oregon, with additional facilities in downtown Eugene, Florence, Cottage Grove, and the Lane Aviation Academy at Eugene Airport.
-As of 2023-2024, Lane serves more than 15,000 credit and non-credit students annually in a 5,000 square-mile (~8047 km^{2}) service district, including most of Lane County as well as individual school districts in Benton, Linn, and Douglas counties.
+As of 2023–2024, Lane serves more than 15,000 credit and non-credit students annually in a 5,000 square-mile (~8047km^{2}) service district, including most of Lane County as well as individual school districts in Benton, Linn, and Douglas counties.